-Successful Completion of Probationary Period - An employee's appointment will become permanent upon written notice that the probationary period has been successfully completed following the minimum period of service required.
-Or, tThe employee's appointment will become permanent upon the retention of the employee after completion of the maximum period of service required.
+Successful Completion of Probationary Period - The employee's appointment will become permanent upon the retention of the employee after completion of the maximum period of service required.
 Except as otherwise provided by law or a collective bargaining agreement, completion of the probationary period does not necessarily confer rights or privileges in the position.